JGCRI/emissions_mip/docs/Emissions-MIP_Guide_Part1.md

 now=$(date)
 echo "Current time : $now"
 ```
+This approach is generally fine for processing only a few recipes (less than 10).
+For running a large number of recipes it is recommended to run them in parallel.
+This is done by splitting the recipes in batches and running each batch as separate shell script.
+The shell scripts can be executed simultaneously.

 ### Extracting Results from ESMValTool
 The output will be stored in *esmvaltool_output* in your home directory (or wherever you set the output directory to).
 Explore the contents of the output folder.
 The plots subdirectory contains a .csv file of the globally averaged values for each variable, as well as a corresponding plot.